Frequently Asked Questions

 We focus on providing our employees with a competitive, market-driven salary and benefits package.
 This includes details for wages, hours, and working conditions for all labor groups.
 Being 'market-driven' means that we compare data from our surrounding and top 10 districts in the state to ensure that we provide competitive salaries and wages.
 We are proud that TPS leads in teacher salaries.

-Bargaining & Salary Schedules 2024-25 Teacher Salary Comparison
+Bargaining & Salary Schedules

-Deficiency in state funding impacts school districts statewide
+Deficiency in State funding impacts school districts statewide

 Tacoma Public Schools is not alone in our financial shortfalls.
-As of May 2025, six school districts in Washington are in “binding conditions” (bankruptcy) and many others, including TPS, are close.
-If we can’t reach a balanced budget, we will be in binding conditions with the Office of Superintendent of Public Instruction (OSPI).
+As of April 2026, seven school districts in Washington are in “binding conditions” and many others, including TPS, are close.

 Learn more